jfodor1975/nodemcu-moving-light/README.md

 ToDo:
 - figure out how to get smoother sero movements, maybe try the servo easing library.
-- add  feed back from led's on wifi connection.
-    - single LED dim about 10% led #7 thats the one i the center
-    - green to show a good conection
-    - purple for config protal open
+- add  feed back from led's on wifi connection. done - single LED dim about 10% led #7 thats the one i the center done - green to show a good conection done - purple for config protal open
-    - red for no protal or connection
+    ? - red for no protal or connection

 - Done: see about chaning the servo timing to relate to the value change of the artnet vaules.
-- add colour temp setting via DMX Channel
-- redo DMX map for 8 bit due to smoothing out the servo movments.
+- add colour temp setting via DMX Channel in progress - redo DMX map for 8 bit due to smoothing out the servo movments.
 - see about speeding up the servo libary and getting rid off the delay the 80 speeed servo timining creates.